 Today’s manufacturing industry is faced with increasingly complex challenges.
 Owing to continuous change, enterprises constantly need to adapt their production systems to product and process innovations.
 Production and shopfloor-related IT systems need to be set up at an accelerated pace to keep up with the dynamics of the market.
 For these and many more reasons, monitoring and control systems are key to safe and transparent manufacturing processes.
 This is why, for IOSB, today’s monitoring and control systems are:

 - Scalable applications spanning the visualization

-- scalable applications spanning the visualization, operation and monitoring of automated manufacturing systems and conveyor technology
+- Operation and monitoring of automated manufacturing systems and conveyor technology

-- control technology providing energy monitoring and energy management
+- Production control (control technology) providing energy monitoring and energy management

-- applications to monitor objects that use multiple localization technologies and
+- Applications to monitor objects that use multiple localization technologies

 From this perspective, we consider today's monitoring and control technology to be an essential part of modern manufacturing execution systems for Industrie 4.0.
 In fact, today’s users need more than mere system monitoring.
 For a comprehensive overview or overall visibility of the production process, it is necessary to include all the applications required to complete a job – which, in practice, is usually more than just one shopfloor-related IT system.

 Against this background, IOSB is using their monitoring and control systems as integration platforms in control rooms by combining the features of heterogeneous applications to form a general view of the production process.
 In addition, state-of-the-art monitoring and control systems are characterized by the following features:

 - They integrate three-dimensional visualization tools wherever a merely two-dimensional representation of process control goes beyond the users' capacities or fails to fulfill the requirements.